Is Cannabis Legal in Virginia?

-Virginia passed one of the country’s first medical marijuana laws in 1979, a provision in its criminal code stating that a person would not be prosecuted for possession of marijuana if he or she had a valid prescription from a doctor for using that cannabis to treat the symptoms of glaucoma or the side effects of chemotherapy.
-However, Virginia physicians could not legally issue prescriptions.
-The state has not legalized adult-use of marijuana, but in recent years has passed laws allowing greater access to medical cannabis.
+Virginia allows for medical marijuana for those with qualifying conditions.
+Virginia marijuana laws include the passage of one of the country’s first medical marijuana laws in 1979.
+The law was a provision in the state’s criminal code stating that a person would not be prosecuted for possession of marijuana in Virginia if he or she had a valid prescription from a doctor for using cannabis to treat the symptoms of glaucoma or the side effects of chemotherapy.
+However, physicians could not legally issue prescriptions under Virginia marijuana laws due to the term “prescribe” applying only to FDA-regulated substances.
+Virginia marijuana legalization for recreational purposes has not yet occurred, but in recent years the state has passed laws allowing greater access to medical cannabis.

 Virginia’s medical cannabis law does not legalize possession of cannabis, but instead provides an affirmative defense if a registered patient is charged with possession.
 Patients must submit the signed affirmative defense certificates in Virginia courts 10 days before trial when facing possession charges.
 The affirmative defense applies to extraction-based cannabis only, not cannabis flower.